A good backpacker travel insurance is essential whether you are planning to go on a short term trip or considering long term traveling.

 I like SafetyWing, a good insurance perfect for people who, like me, move around a lot, going from one country to another and hardly know their itinerary in advance, and carry their job with them.

-SafetyWing is a very affordable insurance (it starts at $37 per 4 weeks).
-It is a fantastic combination between a great medical insurance for travelers, and a great old school travel insurance.
+SafetyWing is a very affordable insurance (it starts at $40 per 4 weeks).
+It is a combination between a great medical insurance for travelers, and an old school travel insurance.
 At the moment, SafetyWing doesn’t cover electronics (so it’s better for those who don’t carry too many valuables with them) and extreme adventure sports – however, they are working on adding these two options in the next couple of months.

 What I like about it is that it works like a subscription: you pick a start date and can cancel whenever you want.
 There is no maximum duration for your trip (so it’s perfect even if you don’t have a return date set) and you can set up monthly auto-renewal so that you can be sure your coverage won’t expire.
 And instead of paying it all at once for a year (if you are traveling that long) you just pay every month – so you don’t have to shell out a huge chunk of money all at once.